publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schIII/m__us_usc_t50_s3106.md

     (c) __Submittal dates for reports__

-        (1) Except as provided in subsection (d) of this section, each annual report listed in subsection (a) of this section shall be submitted not later than February 1.
+        (1) Except as provided in subsection (d), each annual report listed in subsection (a) shall be submitted not later than February 1.

-        (2) Except as provided in subsection (d) of this section, each semiannual report listed in subsection (b) of this section shall be submitted not later than February 1 and August 1.
+        (2) Except as provided in subsection (d), each semiannual report listed in subsection (b) shall be submitted not later than February 1 and August 1.

     (d) __Postponement of submittal__